 The Compensation Committee also plays a role in risk oversight as it relates to our company's compensation policies and practices.
 Among other responsibilities, the Compensation Committee designs and evaluates our company's executive compensation policies and practices so that our company's compensation programs promote accountability among employees and the interests of employees are properly aligned with the interests of our shareholders.

 Committees of the Board

-Our Board of Directors has three standing committees: an Audit Committee, a Compensation Committee and a Nominating and Corporate Governance Committee.
+Our Board of Directors has three standing committees: an Audit Committee, a Compensation Committee and an NCG & ESG Committee.

 Audit Committee